patelpurvip/Spotify-hitpredictor/README.md

 ----
 ### 2) Logistic Regression with two normalization variations
-Same as SVM, we ran it with all 16 features and with the same normalization variations:
+Same as SVM, we ran the model with all 16 features and with the same normalization variations:

     from sklearn.linear_model import LogisticRegression
     model_LR = LogisticRegression()